 This dormitory is located ten-minute walk from the Minami-Senri Station on the Senri Line of the Hankyu Railway and twenty-minute by bicycle from the Senriyama Campus.
 It is primarily for international exchange students from partner institutions, but also accepts degree-seeking students in Kansai University undergraduate and graduate schools.There are resident assistant residing to support the residents' daily life.

-Dormy Ryokuchi Koen3 is the affiliated international students dormitory which was opened in April 2018 after renovation.
+KU I-House (Former name: Dormy Ryokuchi Koen3) is the affiliated international students dormitory which was opened in April 2018 after renovation.
 The atmosphere of the dormitory is very relaxed and it only takes 5 minutes to Kansai University Senriyama Campus by bike.
-Also, there are convenience stores and super markets near the dormitory so that life at the dormitory can be convenient.
-The dormitory is composed of 2 buildings (Building A and Building B).
+Also, there are convenience stores and super markets near the dormitory so that students’ life there can be convenient.
+It is composed of 2 buildings (Building A and Building B).
 There are 3 types of dormitory rooms available so that residents can select a room based on their lifestyles.

 Co-signer and Comprehensive Coverage System for Foreign Student Housing